CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

    ![](./media/ex3img74.png)

-   >Note: If you are directly navigated to **Import an Excel or .CSV file pane**, please cancel the process.
+   >Note: If you are directly navigated to the **Import an Excel or .CSV file pane**, please cancel the process.

 1. In the next pane, select **Select from device**.